There’s a new family of hydroxy acids that are gentler and, dare I say, better than their more conventional counterparts.

 Consult with your doctor before adding PHA’s into your regimen.

-As I mentioned in the last section, PHA’s can be quite pricey.
+But as I mentioned in the last section, PHA’s can be quite pricey.
 So, if you’re going to buy a product, buy something that stays on your skin—no cleansers, please.
 This way, your skin will be able to soak-up some real benefits.
+I wrote an article about 4 highly-regarded PHA products—check it out here.